GeorgeBelanger/PairBNB/README.txt

 Another issue seems to be that react isn't handling my css animations correctly.
 The attributes of the transitions are loading as shown in the styles tab, but the transitions are not occuring.
   I have tried putting the transitions directly into the public index.html file and it is showing stange behavior: it will apply the styles but the transitions still do not occur and only show the end result.
     This makes me think that the issue is that react is showing the changes automatically and not allowing the transition period to take place.
     ---The issue was that the body tag was missing class 'is-preload' and some functions in main.js required it to do transitions.
-Took 4ish or more hours to add a class.
+Took 4ish or more hours to add a class to a div.
 That will happen.

 Next issue is that the correct font isn't loading.
 The font family is correct when I inspect it.
 ---I was just misjudging the look of the font, it is actually the correct font but I remember it wasn't when I first started the project.